This post may contain affiliate links. Please see my disclosure policy for details.

 As Hay-on-Wye is situated on the fringes of the Brecon Beacons National Park, you’re on the gateway to the countryside.
 But, you could start with a short riverside walk down to The Warren at Hay.
 This is a riverside beach and is extremely popular in good weather!

 If history is more your thing you could plan a visit to Hay Castle.
-It’s planning on opening it’s doors in 2021 as a learning centre!
+It’s planning on opening its doors in 2021 as a learning centre!

 Or, why not make a journey up to Hay Bluff?
 Just nearby is the famous ancient English Welsh border; Offa’s Dyke!
-This is where King Offa wanted to separate his kingdom of Mercia with Wales in the 8th century.
+This is where King Offa wanted to separate his kingdom of Mercia from Wales in the 8th century.

 I was also really wowed by the ruins of Llanthony Priory.
 It’s a monument that has over 900 years of history and is tucked away in the Vales of Ewyas.
 You’ll find the backdrop of the Black Mountains truly spectacular.